 Global Web3 Giants Bitget And Avalanche Join Forces To Boost Web3 Ecosystem In India

-NEW DELHI, April 28, 2025 (GLOBE NEWSWIRE) -- Bitget, the world's leading crypto exchange and web3 company announced a strategic collaboration with Avalanche®, the fastest and most reliable smart contracts platform in the world.
-Bitget and Avalanche are leaders in the field of digital asset trading and blockchain technology respectively and the partnership is aimed at leveraging the combined strength of both global brands to enable grassroots adoption of web3 technology.

-Avalanche is investing aggressively in the Indian region, working closely with more government agencies on welfare projects and rolling out a mini grants program to encourage builders of all stages to build on their platforms.
-Bitget's Blockchain4youth program has pledged $10 million over 5 years offering scholarships, workshops and hackathons to the web3 community in India and across the globe.
-Bitget's Blockchain4Her initiative is aimed at supporting women-led web3 projects in India and across the globe.

-The first leg of the program kicked off with the 'HODL ON' tour which conducted their first 2 meetup events in Delhi & Bangalore with the mutual agenda to boost education & knowledge about blockchain & cryptocurrencies in the region.
+The first leg of the program kicked off with the 'HODL ON' tour, which conducted their first two meetup events in Delhi & Bangalore with the mutual agenda to boost education & knowledge about blockchain & cryptocurrencies in the region.

 The goal of the partnership is to widen the reach for awareness across cities in India via more such events & workshops to educate the youth on the potential benefits & applications of blockchain technology.
 Bitget and Avalanche both have committed to partner for more such initiatives & investments for the rest of 2025.

-Global companies like Bitget and Avalanche are betting big on India as it is the world's top nation in terms of crypto adoption and the second-largest market for web3 developers.
-India's tech talent is capable of delivering world class web3 applications if supported by timely grants, experienced mentorship and global exposure.
-India is home to more than 1000 web3 startups and Bitget's mission is to double this number in 2025 through dedicated funding and mentorship channels.
+Global organisations like Bitget and Avalanche are betting big on India as it is the world's top nation in terms of crypto adoption and the second-largest market for web3 developers.
+India's tech talent is capable of delivering world-class web3 applications if supported by timely grants, experienced mentorship, and global exposure.
+India is home to more than 1000 web3 startups, and Bitget's mission is to double this number in 2025 through dedicated funding and mentorship channels.
 The 'HODL ON' tour offers a unique platform for web3 startups in India to showcase their work and secure funding to succeed in their respective field.

-Commenting on the success of Delhi and Bangalore chapter Akshay Aggarwal, Co-founder & Leading Contributor, Blockchained India, added, “India, with its scale and digital depth, has a unique opportunity to shape how Web3 delivers real value - especially across consumer and enterprise applications.
-At Blockchained India, we've always believed that relevance is earned through consistent action - not noise.
+Commenting on the success of the Delhi and Bangalore chapters, Akshay Aggarwal, Co-founder & Leading Contributor, Blockchained India, added, "India, with its scale and digital depth, has a unique opportunity to shape how Web3 delivers real value - especially across consumer and enterprise applications.
+At Blockchained India, we've always believed that relevance is earned through consistent action, not noise.
 This is an inflection point.
-Let's continue building with those who see long-term value and are committed to shaping what Web3 can truly become for the masses.”
+Let's continue building with those who see long-term value and are committed to shaping what Web3 can truly become for the masses."

 About Bitget